 Distance: 14.1 miles Location: Lowther Castle Coordinates: N 54.60844, W 2.73380

-You can wander within the castle ruin and around the numerous themed gardens which are work in progress but still interesting.
+You can wander within the castle ruin and around the numerous attractive themed gardens.
 There are fabulous views of the castle from the huge gently sloping lawn and also of the Lowther valley from the limestone escarpment walk.
+Beyond this is an impressive adventure playground.
 The stable courtyard has been sympathetically renovated to provide a cafe, gift shop and toilet facilities.
-Beyond this an entrance fee applies to the castle and gardens which are open daily all year.
+Entrance fee applies to the castle and gardens which are open daily all year.

 Travelling:Leaving the castle car park, turn right on the minor road towards Hackthorpe.
 The road soon enters woodland and a short distance on the right is Lakeland Bird Of Prey Centre.

 Distance: 14.6 miles Location: Lakeland Bird Of Prey Centre Coordinates: N 54.60701, W 2.72756